-Over the past decade, low interest rates and constant monetary stimulus have become the cornerstones of the modern economy.
-Free money is the basis of rising stocks and near zero interest rates are a requirement of economic growth.
+Over the past decade, low-interest rates and constant monetary stimulus have become the cornerstones of the modern economy.
+Free money is the basis of rising stocks, and near-zero interest rates are a requirement of economic growth.
 It needs to be said that this type of dependency is a form of life support.
-Knowing that, The Fed has been making an active effort to wane the US economy off of it, especially once they saw that it can stand on its own feet.
-Unfortunately the current trade dispute with China threw a wrench in the works.
+Knowing that The Fed has been making an active effort to wane the US economy off of it.Even more so once they saw that it can stand on its own feet.
+Unfortunately, the current trade dispute with China threw a wrench in the works.
 The initial sentiment was that it would be a short game of tit for tat before they finally sit down to negotiate.
 Although the tariffs have been put on hold and both parties promised to work together, there’s still no final agreement in sight.